Babylon

 On small machine that we can carry in our pockets are called handheld devices, which aren’t have that much widely use few decades ago, compared to the other machines, in the past we may only have remote controls.

-In my study studies were frist asked to take from a lottery jar a paper, on the paper will be one of the six alpahbet I previoulsy selected.
+In my study, the participants were first asked to take from a lottery jar a paper; on the paper will be one of the six alphabets I previously selected.

 Afterwards, the participants will be asked to use the characters of that alphabet to label the function of the